hippolyte42/encrypt-decrypt-coding-test/README.md

 ---
 ## Requirements

-For development, you will only need Node.js installed in your environement.
+You will only need Node.js installed in your environement.

 ### Node
 - #### Node installation on Windows